 A verified credit is received when a student passes a high school credit course and the associated Standards of Learning (SOL) end-of-course state test.
-A locally awarded verified credit is an option available for some students who pass a science or history/social studies class but do not pass the associated SOL end-of-course test and do not have enough verified credits to graduate with a standard diploma.
-Locally awarded verified credits apply only to the standard diploma.
-No locally awarded verified credit may be used for the advanced studies diploma.
-Locally awarded verified credits apply only to science and history/social studies.
-No locally awarded verified credits are available for math, reading, or writing.
+A locally awarded verified credit is an option available for some students who pass a class but do not pass the associated SOL end-of-course test and do not have enough verified credits to graduate.
+Locally awarded verified credits apply only to the standard diploma for students who entered 9th grade for the first time prior to 2018-19.
+For students who entered 9th grade for the first time in 2018-19 or after, one locally awarded verified credit in any subject can be awarded and can count toward any diploma.

-To be eligible to earn a local verified credit in science or history/social studies, a student must:
+To be eligible to earn a local verified credit, a student must:

-- pass the high school course but not pass the associated state SOL end-of-course test, - score at least 375 on any administration of the SOL test having taken the test at least twice, - be working toward a standard diploma, and - demonstrate achievement in the academic content through a local appeal process.
+- pass the high school course but not pass the associated state SOL end-of-course test, - score at least 375 on any administration of the SOL test having taken the test at least twice, and - demonstrate achievement in the academic content through a local appeal process.